 Regulatory/Risk Data Management, AML, and KYC Analytics

-To roadmap Wall Street priorities for 2014 and 2015, we have been having an interesting set of meetings recently with MDs and leading architects in global banks and investment services firms.
+To roadmap Wall Street priorities, we have been having ongoing meetings with MDs and leading architects in global banks and investment services firms.

 No longer business as usual.
 It is clear that banks are devoting more resources to Know Your Customers (KYC), Anti-Money Laundering (AML), fraud detection and prevention, Office of Foreign Assets Control (OFAC) compliance.
 We are at the beginning stages of the process for building the